protecode-sc/helm-chart/README.md

 ## Changes

+### 2022.9.1 -> 2022.9.2
+* Frontend update to 2022.9.1
+  * More aggressive garbage collection to prevent OOM situations caused by frequent calls to /api/product/.

+### 2022.9.0 -> 2022.9.1
+* Worker update to 2022.9.1
+  * Fixes scanning regressions with Windows installers

 ### 2022.6.0 -> 2022.9.0
 * minio and updater initContainer now honor resource requests and limits from values.yaml.
 * Increased healthcheck timeouts and retries of background workers.